 - Put as much money as you can toward paying off the balance on that card as soon as possible.

 - Pay only minimums on the other cards.

-After paying off that card, move on the second-lowest balance until you work your way to the highest.
-By eliminating these smaller accounts first, you’ll have fewer debts to worry about.
+- After paying off that card, move on the second-lowest balance until you work your way to the highest.

-A budget is simply a plan for how you spend your money each month.
+The most important part of learning how to get out of debt is having a clear plan for how you spend (and save) your money, also known as budgeting.
 The first step to creating a budget is figuring out your monthly income.
 You can do this with a simple pen and paper, or by using a budgeting worksheet.